API Connector Add-On for Google Sheets

-The Google Sheets add-on Archive Data helps store historical data from your Google Sheets reports and dashboards before it gets refreshed.
-It allows you to set a schedule to paste from column X to Y, backing up data before it gets refreshed.
+The free Google Sheets add-on Archive Data helps store snapshots of historical data in your Google Sheets reports and dashboards.
+It allows you to set a schedule to paste from row or column X to Y, automatically creating a record of your original data.

-You have a monthly dashboard that uses the “Google Analytics spreadsheet add-on” and a Salesforce connector to automatically pull in new website and customer data each month.
+You have a monthly dashboard that uses the “Google Analytics spreadsheet add-on” or a Salesforce connector to automatically pull in new website and customer data each month.
 When the report refreshes and gets populated with new data, the old data is wiped out.
-With this extension, automatically save January’s data in a new column before it gets overwritten by February’s data.
+With this extension, automatically save March’s data in a new column before it gets overwritten by April’s data.

 STEP 1: ADD NEW ARCHIVE

 After installing the plugin in Google Sheets, click Add-ons > Archive Data > Add New Archive.

 Alternatively, you can click Manage and then Add New.

 A window will open on the right side of your browser.